Reports, Codes & Procedures

 For your convenience we have included a link to the ePayments Code below.
 Please refer to this document if you have a complaint or concern about electronic payment transactions, including ATM, EFTPOS and credit card transactions, online payments, internet and mobile banking, and Bpay.
 The ePayments Code governs the relationship between the Mutual Bank and customers when making electronic payment transactions.

 Customer Owned Banking Code of Practice

-This Customer Owned Banking Code of Practice is the industry code of Customer Owned Banking Association, the association of credit unions, mutual building societies and mutual banks.
+The Customer Owned Banking Code of Practice is the industry code of the Customer Owned Banking Association, the association of credit unions, mutual building societies and mutual banks.